 It's nearly that time again, Easter, but this tutorial is a calorie-free treat!
 Our Melt & Pour Soap Choc Fudge Squares smell just as delicious as the real thing, but don't go to your hips!
 Kids love them, everyone loves them and these are suitable for beginners as well as more experienced soapers.

 Make any chocolately colour combination, and remember if you choose a white base you will have pale pastel coloured soap bars.
 Clear soaps make for the most realistic chocolate!
-We used Hot Cocoa Fragrance, but you can also choose from Dark Rich Chocolate, Mint Choc Chip or Turkish Mocha!
+We used Rich Chocolate, or you could use Turkish Moccachino Fragrance !

-We've used our Silicone 9 Cavity Cube Mould.
-The ingredients listed below will make plain dark brown chocolate fudge squares, if you want to make all three colours, you'll find the other ingredients listed at the end of the ingredients as options, but divide the total Melt & Pour Base by three if you are making 3 squares of each as shown.
+We've originally used our Silicone 9 Cavity Cube Mould - while this is unavailable, we suggest using The ingredients listed below will make plain dark brown chocolate fudge squares, if you want to make all three colours, you'll find the other ingredients listed at the end of the ingredients as options, but divide the total Melt & Pour Base by three if you are making 3 squares of each as shown.

 To make 9 soaps in the Cube Mould of one dark chocolate with white drizzle, you'll need: